ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

   - the completed work is too small to justify a separate section.
 - Do not change major or minor version numbers without owner approval.
 - Do not describe planned, deferred, experimental, or incomplete work as shipped.
-- Always document completed changes in `docs/CHANGELOG.md`, even when the application is not being published as a release build.
+- Always document completed accepted source-code changes in `docs/CHANGELOG.md`, even when the application is not being published as a release build.
+Each build-version entry must cover phase work and manually made source changes alike; phase scope must not be used to omit accepted source changes from the build record.

 Migration map update:
-- Do not update `docs/refactor/refactor_migration_map.md` until after the changelog has been updated and the owner has manually verified and committed the source changes to `origin`.
+- Do not update `docs/refactor/migration_map.md` until after the changelog has been updated, the owner has manually verified the source changes, and the owner has committed and pushed the accepted source and changelog changes to `origin`.
 - Update the migration map only when the owner explicitly requests the migration-map workflow.
-- Before updating the migration map, read the metadata block at the top of `docs/refactor/refactor_migration_map.md`.
+- Before updating the migration map, read the metadata block at the top of `docs/refactor/migration_map.md`.
 - Verify that the latest migration-map section matches the metadata value for **Last Changelog Version**.
 - Use the metadata value for **Last Git Commit ID** as the starting point for Git diff analysis using `LastGitCommitID...HEAD`.
-- Compare the Git diff against the latest changelog section and verify that the implementation reasonably matches the documented changes.
+- Compare the Git diff against the latest build-version changelog section and verify that every committed source-code change in the comparison range has build-version documentation.
+The migration map must include every such source file, regardless of phase or whether the change was manually made.
 - If the changelog and Git diff do not align:
   - report the mismatch in the CLI/terminal,
   - pause the migration-map workflow,